piyush-sarangi/piyush-sarangi.github.io/_projects/2_project.md

 <a href="https://drive.google.com/drive/u/0/folders/19VmydSYoZtOYN3kiomz8kS4-qYY8t0Hu"> Here </a> is actual folder containing all the course reviews.
 We also attach the TeX files of the course reviews along with the PDFs so that you can easily modify and use it!

 This project would never have been possible without the help of many of my friends and juniors who have contributed.
-A big shout-out to:
+A big shout-out to especially:

 1. Dalli Manideep
 2. Kshitij Sachin Mehta